SorokaIgor/djinni-parse-and-analysis/README.md

 This is my first mini project!

-A few words about project:
+A few words about project!
-1. I used next Libraries
+1. I used next Libraries:
     - beautiful soup
     - cleantext
     - nltk